tc39/proposal-import-attributes/README.md

 https://github.com/w3c/webcomponents/issues/839

-"The author is the only true arbiter of the parse goal of content".
+"The author is the only true arbiter of the parse goal of content" -- Jordan H.

+More information about the possible [mistmatch between file extension and the HTTP Content Type header](content-type-vs-file-extension.md).

 ### Semantics